DevRel-Foundation/persona-library/docs/traits/motivations.md

 # Motivations

-Psychographics for the attitudes, beliefs, interests, and decision-making choices individuals make.
-These personality behaviors can generalize commonality among personas from the general population.
+Psychographics for the attitudes, beliefs, interests, and decision-making choices a persona may make.

-## Opportunities

-The opportunities or benefits that the persona seeks when discovering your product or service.

-## Challenges

-The pain points and challenges that the persona must overcome that leads them to your product or service.

-## Accepts
+## Likes

-The observations that will make a persona comfortable with continued engagement.
+The observations that will make a persona comfortable and accepting of continued engagement.

+- What to say and do.

 These should be emphasized when working with this persona.

-What to say and do.

-## Rejects
+## Dislikes

-The observations that will cause a persona to reject engagement with an action.
+The tendencies that will cause this persona to reject a solution and look elsewhere.

+- What not to say or do.

 These should be avoided when working with this persona.

-What not to say or do.